Hubs / Become a Hub

 Empire State Digital Network (NY)▶ Read more

 Empire State Digital Network is the first service hub to be created explicitly as a means for sharing New York’s rich digital cultural heritage with the DPLA.
-The Network will be administered by the Metropolitan New York Library Council (METRO) in collaboration with eight allied regional library councils collectively working as NY3Rs Association.
-Together, they will provide the necessary personnel and technological infrastructure needed to contribute digital resources from hundreds of New York’s libraries, archives, museums, and cultural heritage institutions to the Digital Public Library of America.
-Initial participating institutions include the Brooklyn Public Library, METRO, NY Heritage, Hudson River Valley Heritage, Columbia University, Museum of Modern Art (MOMA), Queens College.
-For more information about participating in the Empire State Digital Network, please contact METRO Digital Services Manager Anne Karle-Zenith at annekz(at)metro(dot)org.
+The network is administered by the Metropolitan New York Library Council (METRO) in collaboration with eight allied regional library councils collectively working as NY3Rs Association.
+Together, they provide the necessary personnel and technological infrastructure to harvest and contribute digital resources from hundreds of New York’s libraries, archives, museums, and cultural heritage institutions.
+Initial participating institutions include METRO Digital Collections, NY Heritage, Hudson River Valley Heritage, Columbia University, and the New York State Archives.
+For more information about participating in the Empire State Digital Network, please contact ESDN Manager, Kerri Willette at kwillette(at)metro(dot)org.

 Indiana Memory▶ Read more